Degrees Offered: Master of Arts (M.A.), Master of Arts in Teaching (M.A.T.), Master of Arts in Education (M.A.Ed..)

 - An average grade of B or higher in upper-level undergraduate courses in the major

-- GRE General Exam
+- GRE General Exam is optional for the M.A.

 - Writing sample